Eye surgery is a very specialised area of cancer treatment. This section does not discuss all the details of the operations.

 About 4 to 6 weeks after your surgery you have a temporary artificial eye fitted.
 At the same time you will be measured for an artificial eye made just for you.

 The artificial eye is not round like a ball, but more like the shape of a big contact lens.
 It will have an eye painted onto it to match your remaining eye.
-It looks quite natural and usually moves with your other eye.
-But sometimes you may not have the same the range of movement as the other eye.
+It looks quite natural but you may not have the same the range of movement as the other eye.

 You can take out your artificial eye whenever necessary.